dhmunro/dudley/docs/syntax.rst

 ---------

 A data array is the most complicated item.
-It may consist of as little as a datatype to declare a simple scalar value, but optionally a shape, an address, and a filter (in that order) may follow the datatype:
+It may consist of as little as a datatype to declare a simple scalar value, but optionally a shape, a filter, and a placement (in that order) may follow the datatype:

 .. https://stackoverflow.com/questions/11984652/bold-italic-in-restructuredtext

 **data**:
   datatype shape\ :subscript:`opt` filter\ :subscript:`opt`
-  address\ :subscript:`opt`
+  placement\ :subscript:`opt`

-A **shape** is a comma delimited list of dimensions enclosed in square brackets `[dim1, ..., dimN]`.
+A **shape** is a comma delimited list of dimensions enclosed in parentheses `(dim1, ..., dimN)`.
 Each dimension in the shape may be either an integer value or a parameter name.
-(The parameter name may optionally have `+` or `-` suffixes as will be descibed later.)
+The parameter name may optionally have `+` or `-` suffixes, as explained later.

 In Dudley, the first dimension varies slowest, the last dimension varies fastest, and there is intentionally no way to specify reversed array index order.
 This is the default ordering in numpy (and arguably in C) but opposite to the index ordering in a FORTRAN array.
-To be clear, shape `[3, 2]` in Dudley means three pairs, *not* two triples.
+To be clear, shape `(3, 2)` in Dudley means three pairs, *not* two triples.
-Each dimension in the shape may be either an integer value or a parameter name.
-(The parameter name may optionally have `+` or `-` suffixes as will be descibed below.)
+(This matches the `dtype.shape` tuple in a default order numpy `ndarray`.)

 A **filter** begins with either `->` or `<-`, followed by a name (e.g.- `gzip`) and an optional comma delimited argument list in parentheses `(arg1, ..., argN)`, where each argument is either a number (int or float) or a quoted string.
 Filters indicate compressed data (`->`) or references to other items (`<-`).
+The idea is that the arrow points from the form of the data in memory to what is stored in the file.
+Compression filters map a known form in memory to an unknown size object in the file, while reference filters map an an arbitrary object in memory to a known form of reference (or pointer) in the file.

-Any filter prevents a layout from describing more than one binary file or stream.
 Lossless compression doesn't work very well for most binary data (since low order bits of floats are already random), while references can and should be avoided when you are designing the layout of stored data.
-Although you should avoid them, filters will be described in detail elsewhere.
+Dudley supports filters primarily for feature compatibility with HDF5 and PDB.

-An **address** is either an absolute byte address in the binary stream, or an alignment to specify that a few undefined padding bytes will be added to bring the absolute address up to some even multiple of two (the value of the alignment).
+A **placement** is either an absolute byte address in the binary stream, or an alignment to specify that a few undefined padding bytes will be added to bring the absolute address up to some even multiple of two (the value of the alignment).
 An address is `@number` in the layout, while an alignment is `%number`.
-As a special case, `%0` is a no-op, that is, the same as no explicit address specification, which is useful in peculiar situations.
+As a special case, `%0` is a no-op, that is, the same as no explicit placement specification, which is useful in peculiar situations.

-If no address field (or `%0`) is specified, the data array is located immediately after the previous (data or variable parameter) item in the layout, possibly adjusted by the default alignment for its datatype.
+If no placement field (or `%0`) is specified, new data is located immediately after the previous (data or dynamic parameter) item in the layout, possibly adjusted by the default alignment for its datatype.
 An address can be any non-negative integer, while an alignment must be a (small) power of two (or 0).
-Either kind of address field overrides the automatic placement after the previous item.
+Either kind of placement field overrides the automatic placement after the previous item.
 The very first item in the layout goes at address 0 in the stream, but the entire stream may be offset from byte 0 of the file it is in.
 (For example, the offset is 16 bytes for binary files which begin with a native